rcrowther/Vala_CMake/README.rst

 Precompiler definitions
 =======================

 At this point, if successfully built, the previous macros have gathered a great deal of data.
 They know where valac is, they know the flags needed on the compile line, and they can respond to a list of source files.
-You may wish to add some other tweaks to the valac compile, though.
+You may wish to add some tweaks to the valac compile, though.

 The provision of the following macro may seem fussy, if consistent.
 But Valac has it's own simplified `code preprocessor`_ for conditional compilation.